Takeaway review: Fortune House, Preston

-Some previous reviewers have since moved on to new journalistic pastures, so I thought it was time I paid Fortune House a new visit.
+Those previous two reviewers have since moved on to new journalistic pastures and as the cuttings are looking a little faded, I thought it was time I paid Fortune House a new visit.

 There are a few additional old-school traits I encountered.
 I couldn’t find a menu online, just a general Facebook page for the takeaway, so we had to take a punt by ordering some typical Chinese takeaway dishes we knew they’d be likely to have when phoning.

 And so it was veggie spring rolls to start and my usual black bean beef to follow.

 My dining partner Ben was delighted to find that Fortune House does his favourite, sweet and sour chicken balls in batter, which not every takeaway offers.

 Delivery is available but we chose to collect our order and it was ready withing the promised half an hour.

 The next old-school hurdle was finding there was no debit or credit card reader to take our payment.